adriandave13/red-read-cli-gem/README.md

 ## Installation

-You can install this gem via gem install red-read-cli-gem.
+You can install this gem via `gem install red-read-cli-gem`.

 ## Usage

-Run: red-read after installing the gem.
+Run: `red-read` after installing the gem.

 ## Development